 These are some of the ways that you can reduce your household water use, both indoors and outdoors:

 - Replace your toilets, faucets, and showerheads with high-efficiency (WaterSense labeled) plumbing fixtures, or at least add aerators to your faucets, and if you have an old toilet, put a small water bottle (filled with water, with the cap on) into the toilet tank for displacement.
 Switching to high-effiiency fixtures results in significant water savings.

-- Try to take short showers, or don’t take a shower every day (if you aren’t really dirty—from work, exercise, recreation, etc.).
+- Try to take short showers, and/or don’t take a shower every day (if you aren’t really dirty—from work, exercise, recreation, etc.).

 - Wash dirty dishes immediately or soak them before hand-washing, so that they can be washed off more easily and quickly (requiring less water).

 - If a faucet is dripping or if your toilet is running (for too long after it has been flushed), have the leak fixed right away.
 A leaking toilet can waste more than 50 gallons of water each day, and a dripping faucet or showerhead can waste up to 1,000 gallons of water per week (according to ResourceVenture.org).
 Also check for washing machine or dishwasher leaks (usually found where the hose is connected to the machine or at the shut-off valve).
 Familiarize yourself with the water shut-offs behind your toilet, sinks, and washing machine, as well as the water shut-off for the entire house, so that you know how to turn off the water when needed.

 - As the saying goes, “If it’s yellow, let it mellow.
 If it’s brown, flush it down.”
 There’s generally no need to flush a toilet after it’s only been peed in one time.
 Hold off on flushing until the toilet has been peed in 2-3 times or has been used for “doing #2.”